-How Much Do You Know About a Cure for Type 1 Diabetes?
+How Much Do You Know About a Cure for Type 1 Diabetes?view quiz statistics

 Why Do We Need a Cure for Type 1 Diabetes?

-I can attest that no day in the life of a T1D patient is the same.
+I can attest to the fact that no day in the life of a Type 1 diabetes patient is the same.
 Even if you eat exactly the same thing every day for the rest of your life and keep detailed logs in an effort to determine what it is, exactly, that causes swings in blood glucose levels, there is still the risk that you may experience extremes between low and high levels that can be dangerous, at best, and even life-threatening.

 Many of the people diagnosed with juvenile diabetes are children.
 They are too young to manage the disease on their own.
 As shown in the video above, parents, teachers, coaches and other instructors all must know the signs of high or low blood sugar and how to treat it.
 Kids need assistance in measuring blood glucose levels.
 They usually cannot calculate a proper dosage of insulin on their own.
 Throw in exercise, growth spurts, and more and managing T1D for a child and his or her family is exhausting.

-Frustration aside, people with T1D have a lower life expectancy and they risk complications such as nerve damage, heart attack, stroke, kidney failure, blindness and more.
+Frustration aside, people with Type 1 diabetes have a lower life expectancy and they risk complications such as nerve damage, heart attack, stroke, kidney failure, blindness and more.